AdrianFreemantle/the-trench/docs/PLAN.md

 ---

-## Phase 8: Hardening & Advanced Topics (Optional)
+## Phase 8: Cloudflare & Advanced Topics

-**Goal:** Add advanced, more “enterprise-like” capabilities.

-Examples (each can be its own mini-phase):

-8.1 Rate limiting & DDoS:
+**Goal:** Add Cloudflare Tunnel as a secure front door, WAF/rate limiting, and other advanced capabilities.

+---

+### 8.1 Cloudflare Tunnel (cloudflared)

+- Create a Cloudflare Tunnel:
+  - Install `cloudflared` locally and establish a tunnel manually first.
+  - Map the tunnel to your existing Ingress to validate end-to-end.
+- Migrate tunnel into AKS:
+  - Deploy `cloudflared` as a Deployment in an `infra-cloudflare` namespace.
+  - Configure it to connect to the same tunnel.
+  - Route traffic to the internal NGINX Ingress Service.

+**Outcome:**
+- External traffic flows: Browser → Cloudflare → Tunnel → AKS Ingress → Pod.
+- No public LoadBalancer IP exposed.

+---

+### 8.2 Cloudflare WAF & rate limiting

+- On an appropriate Cloudflare plan:
-- More advanced Cloudflare rules
+  - Enable WAF rules for the domain.
-- App-level rate limiting for specific endpoints
+  - Configure rate limiting for sensitive endpoints (e.g. login, API).
+- Document what is handled at Cloudflare edge vs in-cluster.

+---

-8.2 Direct Key Vault usage:
+### 8.3 Direct Key Vault usage
 - Replace CSI in a test service with:
   - Direct Key Vault SDK calls + caching
 - Compare and document tradeoffs

-8.3 Service mesh:
+---

+### 8.4 Service mesh
-- Introduce Istio / Linkerd:
+- Introduce Istio or Linkerd:
   - mTLS between services
   - Traffic shifting
-  - Mesh-level metrics
+  - Mesh-level observability

-8.4 Dapr:
+---

+### 8.5 Dapr
 - Introduce Dapr for:
   - Service invocation
   - Pub/Sub over Service Bus
   - State store abstraction (e.g. Postgres/Redis)

+---

-8.5 Full OSS observability:
+### 8.6 Full OSS observability
 - Deploy:
   - Tempo for traces
   - Loki for logs
-- Switch OTEL exports to those
+- Switch OTEL Collector exports to Tempo/Loki.
-- Compare with Azure Monitor-based setup
+- Compare with Azure Monitor-based setup.

+---

-8.6 Split AKS system and user node pools (post free-tier upgrade):
+### 8.7 Split AKS system and user node pools
 - Re-enable the dedicated `user` node pool in Terraform with an appropriate, supported VM SKU (for example `Standard_D2ls_v5` or similar) once the subscription has sufficient vCPU quota.
 - Keep the `system` pool small and stable for control-plane and platform add-ons; direct application workloads to the `user` pool using:
   - Node labels / `nodeSelector` / `nodeAffinity`.